AthKouloumvakos/HDPmt/README.md

 _HDPm_ is a simple geometrical model to describe the propagation and longitudinal extension of a disturbance in the heliosphere and _HDPt_ is a lightweight tool that can be used to visualize the model results and perform case studies.
 The implementation of the Heliospheric Disturbance Propagation Model is described by Kouloumvakos et al. (2021).
-An online application of this tool is available at [https://athkouloumvakos.github.io/HDPmt](https://athkouloumvakos.github.io/HDPmt).
+A preview of this tool is available at [https://athkouloumvakos.github.io/HDPmt](https://athkouloumvakos.github.io/HDPmt).

-## Installation
+## 💾 Installation

 _HDPmt_ is written in Python >=3.8 and has some package requirements, which are listed in the requirements.txt and environment.yml files.
 To run localy this application we recomend to create its own virtual enviroment in python.